-We begin by considering the evidence for autoregressive lag inclusion.
-For each series, Table 7 gives the PIP for each autoregressive lag up to $p^ = 6$.
+We begin by considering the BMA evidence for autoregressive lag inclusion.
+For each series, Table 7 gives the PIP for autoregressive lags up to $p^ = 6$.
 These PIPs are not conditioned on a particular number or type of structural breaks, but instead incorporate uncertainty about these elements.
 The PIPs make clear that autoregressive dynamics are a clear feature for nearly all of these series, with the only exception being the growth rate of real investment.
 For all other series, the PIP for the AR(1) parameter is 100%.
-Inclusion of higher order AR dynamics is less uniform.
-Five of the series have PIPs for AR(2) parameter dynamics that are 100%, while one series, real GDP growth, has a PIP for the AR(2) parameter of 65%.
-Finally, one series, core CPI inflation, has a PIP for the AR(3) parameter that is above 50%.
-PIPs are uniformly low for AR lags above 3.
-Thus, in general, the results suggest relatively small AR models for most series considered, with short order (primarily AR(1) or AR(2)) dynamics prevalent for most series.
-It is also worth highlighting that while many PIPs are near zero or one, this is not uniformly the case.
+Inclusion of higher order AR dynamics is less uniform, although lag orders appear limited to at most three for all series.
+It is worth highlighting that while many PIPs are near zero or one, this is not uniformly the case.
 For example, there appears to be non-trivial model uncertainty regarding whether real GDP growth displays AR(2) dynamics.
 BMA is particularly well suited to incorporate this model uncertainty in estimation of other model elements.